rorywalsh/cabbage/Docs/markdown/cabbage_set_state_value.md

 # cabbageSetStateValue

 Sets a value in the plugin's internal state object.
 Can set scalars or arrays.
 Each time a DAW session is saved, the plugins internal state will also be saved.
 This mean you can can quickly and easily save data across sessions.
+Note these opcodes only work when using Cabbage plugins with a host DAW.

-> Note these plugins on work when working with a DAW.
+<blockquote style="font-style:italic;border-left:10px solid #93d200;color:rgb(3, 147, 210);padding:1px;padding-left:10px;margin-top:0px;margin-bottom:1px;border-left-width:0.25rem"> Added in Cabbage v2.5.44</blockquote>

 ### Syntax